 Incoming SMDS ARPs are not entered into the SMDS ARP table.
 This is only evident in test situations where the interface is looped.
 There is no regular operational impact.
-[CSCdi10269] XNS, Novell IPX, and Apollo Domain
+[CSCdi10269]

-The SAP Flash updates that result from adding a static SAP to a router are not filtered according to any assigned SAP filter list.
+- The SAP Flash updates that result from adding a static SAP to a router are not filtered according to any assigned SAP filter list.
 SAP poison packets, hop count 16, are not filtered according to the configured SAP filter access list on the outgoing interface.
 Static SAP entries are Flash-announced to the world at the wrong hop count.
 When the correct hop count is sent in the periodic updates, it will cause neighbor routers to think the topology has changed and to place the service into hold down, timeout, and flash an advertisement of hops equal 16 before advertising the correct hop count.
-[CSCdi10834]

-If a Novell SAP update is received that has more than the normal seven services per frame advertised and all those services are new, there is a strong possibility that memory will be corrupted.
-[CSCdi12108]

-The optional behavior of the rip-check command installed as of CSCdi09056 has now become the default.
-To turn off the rip-check handling of RIP requests use the no novell rip-check command.
-Two new counters have been added to the Show Novell Traffic display: SAP format errors and RIP format errors.
-Should these counters be incrementing on a router, it might be prudent to investigate which client is sending malformed RIP requests by turning on debug novell-rip-event, information will then be deisplayed about the next one of these packets, which arrives along with other RIP events (which may or may not be interesting).
-Note: turning on debugging may cause unwanted overhead on the router.
-Use of an analyzer may also be warranted.
-[CSCdi12244] 9.0(5) Caveats/9.0(6) Modifications
+[CSCdi10834] - When bringing up an interface which has been down since system startup, on a router running with XNS UB emulation configured for over four weeks, the newly installed XNS interface will not send out UB XNS RIP packets after the initial update at interface startup.
+A workaround is to briefly turn off XNS UB emulation and then turn it back on.
+This may cause a couple minutes of UB route disruption on routes using this router.
+[CSCdi11543] - If a Novell SAP update is received which has more than the normal seven services per frame advertised and all those services are new, there is a strong possibility that memory will be corrupted.
+[CSCdi12108] - The optional behavior of the rip-check command installed as of CSCdi09056 has now become the default.
+To turn off the RIP-check handling of RIP requests use the no novell rip-check.
+Two new counters have been added to the show novell traffic display: SAP format errors and RIP format errors.
+Should these counters be incrementing on a router, it might be prudent to investigate which client is sending malformed RIP requests by turning on debug novell-rip-event; information will then be displayed about the next one of these packets which arrives along with other RIP events which may or may not be interesting.
+Note: turning on debugging may cause unwanted overhead on the router, use of an analyzer may also be warranted.
+[CSCdi12244]

-This section describes possibly unexpected behavior by Release 9.0(5).
+This section describes possibly unexpected behavior by release 9.0(5).
 Unless otherwise noted, these caveats apply to all 9.0 releases up to and including 9.0(5).
-For additional caveats applicable to Release 9.0(5), see the caveats sections for newer 9.0 releases.
+For additional caveats applicable to release 9.0(5), please see the caveats sections for newer 9.0 releases.
 The caveats for newer releases precede this section.